princhi-minchi/LangHover/README.md

-Chromium extension that provides (at present) present tense conjugations for italian verbs.
-I plan to expand functionality to support Spanish and Portugese.
+Chromium extension that provides (at present) present tense conjugations for Italian verbs.
+I plan to expand functionality to support Spanish and Portugese, and translation.